SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 /OpportunityItemCollection?$format=json&$filter=ProductID eq 'P300104'&$expand=Opportunity
 ```

 **Performance considerations:** Due to their complex nature, $expand queries require additional processing in comparison to the queries involving a single entity.
 Thus, in general $expand queries can be slow and in some cases considerably slow.
 While this should not impact the performance requirements of a result set with few records (e.g. single READ operation), when the result set contains a number of records, performance might not be ideal.
 Therefore, we recommend that applications should be designed accordingly and if $expand query doesn't meet the performance requirements, implement alternative methods.
+Due to the reasons above, queries involving $expand will only return the first 100 records and if there are more records matching the criteria, at the end of the result, a URL link to get next 100 records will be included.
+If a larger result set is desired, appropriate paging can be implemented via $skip and $top.

 <a name="filter"></a>